microsoft/terminal/README.md

 ## I tried running WindowsTerminal.exe and it crashes

 * Don't try to run it unpackaged.
 Make sure to build & deploy `CascadiaPackage` from Visual Studio, and run the Windows Terminal (Dev Build) app.
 * Make sure you're on the right version of Windows.
-You'll need to be on Insider's builds, or wait for the 1903 release, as the Windows Terminal **REQUIRES** features from the latest Windows release.
+You'll need to be on Windows version 1903 or later, as the Windows Terminal **REQUIRES** features from the latest Windows release.

 ---